OpenCyphal-Garage/cyraft/README.md

   - `metadata`: currently always setting `priority` and `transfer_id` to 0
   - how to close properly?
 For example see `_unittest_raft_node_term_timeout`
   - how to compare log entries?
+- `demo/demo_cyraft.py`:
+  - how to import properly?
+- `tests/leader_election.py`:
+  - current_term is variable, don't know if this is an "issue"?

 ## Setup